dvernooy/dvernooy.github.io/_posts/2010-6-10-pinewood-derby.md

 ### So what does it all mean?
 Besides having fun .. here are my 4 golden rules (plus one).

-> Do the basics right ... smooth the axles, graphite the axles & make sure the car rolls straight by testing and tweaking the axle positions.
+> Do the basics right ... de-burr the wheels, smooth the axles, graphite the axles & make sure the car rolls straight by testing and tweaking the axle positions.
 No extraneous friction.

 > The math says as large an $$H$$ as possible, *but how*? ...
 Here's how: get the extra weight you add as far back on the car as you can without it tipping over.
 This effectively "raises the height" of the car.
 Since the master equation is all about conversion of potential energy to kinetic energy, this is about the only (legal) way to do it.

 > The math says as large an $$M$$ as possible ... so add weight right up to the max.
 This has nothing to do with heavier objects going faster (they don't) .. it is because the larger the ratio $$\frac{M}{m}$$ the more of the original potential energy is converted into translational (vs. rotational) kinetic energy.

 > The math says as small an $$N$$ as possible.
 So $$3$$.
-So tweak it so only $$3$$ wheels touch the track ... the goal here is to keep one from not spinning & use that saved energy to propel the car forward.
+So tweak it so only $$3$$ wheels touch the track ... the real goal here is to keep one from not spinning & use that saved energy to propel the car forward (reduced friction is just a bonus)

-> +1: Make the car look awesome (for karma) ... and also so the guy or gal launching handles it with kid gloves.
+> +1: Make the car look awesome (for karma) ... and also so the guy or gal staging them on the start ramp handles your torpedo with kid gloves.

 beyond these, everything else in the master equation ($g$, $m$) is fixed by either nature or the kit you got.
-Did we ever win?
-Once.

-### If you can't go fast
+### If you can't go fast ...
-You need to go see a different blogger for this.
-Below is our best car ... the 'ol Adirondack Log'.
+Soooo ... did we ever win the derby?
+Well, once.
+We also got confused a couple of years and went for creativity points ... and that worked out ok, too.
+By far our best car ... the 'ol Adirondack Log'.

 ### Even more math